Seeing topological entanglement through the information convex: The ground states and excitations of 2D topological orders

 \subsection{The excitations}

-We describe three assumptions \ref{as:S1}, \ref{as:S2}, \ref{as:S3} about the unitary string operators.
-The unitary string operators, when acted upon the ground state, could create deconfined topological excitations inside the bulk or along a gapped boundary.
-In order to state the assumptions, we first need to briefly review superselection sectors.
+We describe three assumptions, Assumptions \ref{as:S1}, \ref{as:S2}, \ref{as:S3} about the unitary string operators.
+The unitary string operators, when acting upon the ground state, can create deconfined topological excitations inside the bulk or along a gapped boundary.
+To state the assumptions, we first need to review the superselection sectors briefly.

 We use $a$, $b$ to label \emph{bulk superselection sectors} or bulk anyon types \cite{2006AnPhy.321....2K}.
-Each bulk superselection sector is an equivalent class of deconfined bulk excitations, and the excitations (either a single excitation or several excitations) belong to one class cannot be transformed into another class by any local operator.
+Each bulk superselection sector is an equivalent class of deconfined bulk excitations, and the excitations (either a single excitation or several excitations) belonging to one class cannot be transformed into another class by any local operator.
 We use $\alpha$, $\beta$ to label \emph{boundary superselection sectors} or boundary topological excitation types.
-Each boundary superselection sector is an equivalent class of deconfined boundary excitations \cite{2012CMaPh.313..351K}, and the boundary excitations (either a single excitation or several excitations lying along the boundary) belong to one class cannot be transformed into another class by any local operator acting around the boundary.
+Each boundary superselection sector is an equivalent class of deconfined boundary excitations \cite{2012CMaPh.313..351K}, and the boundary excitations (either a single excitation or several excitations lying along the boundary) belonging to one class cannot be transformed into another class by any local operator acting around the boundary.

-It should be noticed that not every pair of excitations can be connected by a string of the type in Fig.~\ref{Unitary_String_Assumption}.
+It should be noted that not every pair of excitations can be connected by a string of the type in Fig.~\ref{Unitary_String_Assumption}.
 An anyon $a$ is always connected with its antiparticle $\bar{a}$ for the string operator in Fig.~\ref{Unitary_String_Assumption}(a); a boundary topological excitation $\alpha$ is always connected with its antiparticle $\bar{\alpha}$ for the string operator in Fig.~\ref{Unitary_String_Assumption}(b); $\alpha$ must be in the condensation channel of $a$ if there is a string of the type shown in Fig.~\ref{Unitary_String_Assumption}(c) which connects $a$ and $\bar{\alpha}$.
-We summarize these into assumptions \ref{as:S1}, \ref{as:S2} and \ref{as:S3} below.
+We summarize these into Assumptions \ref{as:S1}, \ref{as:S2} and \ref{as:S3} below.